dhaneswaramandrasa/Dog-Breed-Classifier/README.md

 <a name="pro"></a>
 # Project Motivation

 The project is aiming to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+Given an image of a dog, the algorithm will identify an estimate of the dog’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 <a name="fil"></a>
 # File Descriptions